arieh/mootools-event-delegation/README.md

 			console.log('clicked submit element');
 		}
     });

+    document.body.delegateEvents({
+        'click': {
+            'li.first': function(e) {
+                console.log('first clicked!');
+            },
+            'li.second': function(e) {
+                console.log('second clicked!');
+            }
+        },
+        'mouseover': {
+            'li.first': function(e) {
+                console.log('first hovered!');
+            },
+            'li.second': function(e) {
+                console.log('second hovered!');
+            }
+        }
+    });

 This code illustrates how to add event delegates to mulitple elements with a single event.
 The second call to document.body.delegateEvent doesn't attach a new click event but simply adds the event delegates to the current list.
+You can also use delegateEvents() to setup delegates for mulitple event types at the same time.
 The syntax is also a lot less ambiguous than the current :relay pseudo-selector.

 Please note, however, that due to current limitations in Element.match (MooTools 1.2.4) element decendency is not taken into account so you will need to be specific with id's/classes because 'ul#main > li a' is not properly handled with Element.match.
 This should be fixed in MooTools 2.